bhatnagarm/covid19info/README.md

 # Covid 19 Info App
 This is the initial version of a covid 19 Info app.
 Build and approved for containerize.

+### Application uses
+* Spring-boot 2.3
+* Jdk 14
+* Jenkins Kuberneties Agent
+* Kubernetes

+### Starting the application
+    mvn clean verify
+    docker build -t localhost:5000/covid19info .
+    docker push localhost:5000/covid19info
+    kubectl apply -f k8s/configmap/covid19info-backend-configmap.yaml
+    kubectl apply -f k8s/backend-production.yaml
+Is Istio enabled

+    kubectl apply -f <(istioctl kube-inject -f k8s/backend-production.yaml) kubectl apply -f k8s/services/backend-service-production.yaml

+### Config management and security
+It is always better to get the developers to have configuration where they can use it comfortably.
+So this application keeps the secrets in configuration.
+Just encrypt it using a secret different in each environment.
+Keep these away from developers to secure environments.
+We are using jaspt to encrypt secret.
+You cannot run the app if you don't have the password.
+I'm using configmap to keep the main password but you can secure it using Vault or any other password kubernetes secret products.